denimwenda/alx-low_level_programming/0x0C-more_malloc_free/README.md

-function that allocates memory using malloc
+function that creates an array of integers